atc1441/D6Flasher/README.md

 # D6Flasher / DaFlasher
-Flashing App for the ATCwatch Arduino Smartwatch Firmware mainly for nRF52832 this App is also useable to flash many other Nordic DFU files to your nRF52 device
+Flashing App for the ATCwatch Arduino Smartwatch Firmware mainly for nRF52832 this App is also usable to flash many other Nordic DFU files to your nRF52 device

 Play store: https://play.google.com/store/apps/details?id=com.atcnetz.paatc.patc